 by Zaheer Khan

-PESHAWAR: A social activist, Anjum Rani receives death threats letter from a militant group( banned)Tehrik-e-Taliban Pakistan (TTP) in Peshawar on Saturday.
+PESHAWAR: A social activist, Anjum Rani receives a death threats letter from a militant group( banned)Tehrik-e-Taliban Pakistan (TTP) in Peshawar on Saturday.

 Due to fear of being attacked she changed her cell number and moved to different places with her aunt as she had received threatening calls from unknown numbers, sources added.